pelias/documentation/installing.md

 ### Who's on First

 The [Who's on First](https://github.com/pelias/whosonfirst#data) importer contains code and instructions for downloading WOF data.

-Alternativley, there are two other ways to download Who's on First data.
+Alternatively, there are two other ways to download Who's on First data.
 The first is to use the pre-created [bundles](https://whosonfirst.mapzen.com/bundles/).
 These consist of a series of archives that can be easily extracted (instructions are on the page).